If nobody believed in superstition it would be unable to hurt anyone

 Diego claimed that his uncle who was cured by the Virgin had cocolixtle which was a fever that proved fatal to all who caught it.
 But was it really?
 Juan knew that it could not proved that it was the fever and still he paraded the cure as a miracle.
 The fact that he went for a priest for his uncle instead of appealing to the apparition for help has disturbed many students of the vision (page 22, The Wonder of Guadalupe).
 It is psychological evidence that there never had been a vision.

-1999, an abbot called Gullermo Shulenburg who was once associated with the
+In December 1999, an abbot called Gullermo Shulenburg who was once

-shrine of Our Lady of Guadalupe despatched a five-page report to the
+associated with the shrine of Our Lady of Guadalupe despatched a five-page

 Read the following from www.philosophy-religion.org